Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: SQCs and Dark Energy (DE)

 The DM density in our model is the SQC density $\rho_{\rm sqc}(t)$ averaged over the volume of the universe.
 Its time evolution, with $V_{\rm univ.}(t)$ being the Hubble volume at time $t$, is

 with the resulting cosmology analyzed in Appendix \ref{appendix:our-cosmology}.

-Our model offers a resolution of the Hubble tension (see \citealt{kamionkowski_2022} for a recent review and references therein) and can be understood as a consequence of a CDM universe converting into a $\Lambda$CDM universe at $z_{\rm tun.}$.
-Figure \ref{fig:H0} shows that $H_0\sim73$ km s$^{-1}$ Mpc$^{-1}$ can be obtained for a range in $\eta_{\rm G}$ and $f_{\rm V}$ values with a drainage characteristic redshift $2 < z_{\rm tun.} < 6$ (i.e. $1 < t_{\rm tun.} ({\rm Gyr})< 4$).
+Our model offers a resolution of the Hubble tension (see \cite{kamionkowski_2022} for a recent review and references therein) and can be understood as a consequence of a CDM universe converting into a $\Lambda$CDM universe at $z_{\rm tun.}$.
+Figure \ref{fig:H0} shows that $H_0\sim73$ km s$^{-1}$ Mpc$^{-1}$ can be obtained for a range in $\eta_{\rm G}$ and $f_{\rm V}$ values with a leakage characteristic redshift $2 < z_{\rm tun.} < 6$ (i.e. $1 < t_{\rm tun.} ({\rm Gyr})< 3.3$).
+It is both noteworthy and encouraging that the timescale $t_{\rm tun.}$, which is tightly constrained by the size of the SQC at approximately 100 Fermi, coincides with the timescale required to address the Hubble tension.
+This convergence underscores the interconnection of these two phenomena.

 Our cosmology yields a universe which is younger than the $\Lambda$CDM universe with an age of $\sim 13$ Gyrs with $\eta_{\rm G}$ and $f_{\rm V}$ of the order of tens of percents each.
-It remains to be shown whether our cosmology is in agreement with other cosmological data and measurements which the flat $\Lambda$CDM model explains extremely well (see e.g. metrics and tests suggested in \citealt{schoneberg_2022}).
+It remains to be shown whether our cosmology is in agreement with other cosmological data and measurements which the flat $\Lambda$CDM model explains extremely well (see e.g. metrics and tests suggested in \cite{schoneberg_2022}).
 Furthermore, we caution that the details of how the QCD vacuum mixes with the space-time vacuum and how it evolves while preserving flatness remains to be understood.
-Nevertheless, being a vacuum the ``DE" component in our model obeys an equation-of-state with parameter $w=-1$.
+Nevertheless, being a vacuum the ``DE" component in our model should obey an equation-of-state with parameter $w=-1$.